Stay Connected

 Making it Public for Massachusetts Artists and Municipalities is a collaboration between NEFA, the Metropolitan Area Planning Council’s (MAPC) Arts and Culture Department and Forecast Public Art (FPA).

-Making it Public for MA Artists and Municipalities is made possible by funding from the Barr Foundation and the Fund for the Arts, an endowed fund at NEFA.
+Making it Public for MA Artists and Municipalities is made possible by funding from the Barr Foundation.

 Receive the latest news, grant offerings, and community events.